Polymarket/ctf-exchange/README.md

 ## Audit

-These contracts have been audited and the audit report will be provided shortly.
+These contracts have been audited by Chainsecurity and the report is available [here](./audit/ChainSecurity_Polymarket_Exchange_audit.pdf).

 ## Deployments